n301742/TamClone/docs/pdf-processing/address-extraction-process.md

     confidence -= 0.1; // Small reduction for no match found }
 }

+// Apply confidence adjustment for street validation if (addressData.streetValidationDetails) {
+  if (addressData.streetValidationDetails.mismatch) {
+    confidence -= 0.2; // Reduction for street mismatches
+  } else if (!addressData.streetValidationDetails.matchFound) {
+    confidence -= 0.1; // Small reduction for no match found }
+}
 ```

 ## Special Handling Cases

 ### Multiple Cities for a Single ZIP Code

-When a ZIP code corresponds to multiple cities:
+The system now handles multiple cities for a single ZIP code dynamically:

-1. All possible cities are retrieved from the validation service
+1. When querying the database, all entries with the same ZIP code are retrieved
-2. The extracted city is compared against all possible cities
+2. The extracted city is compared against all cities found in the database
-3. If the extracted city matches any of the possible cities, it's considered valid
+3. If the extracted city matches any of the cities, it's considered valid
-4. If not, a mismatch is flagged and a suggested city is provided
+4. If not found in the database but confirmed valid by the external API, the new city-ZIP code combination is added to the database
+5. This approach allows the system to automatically discover and validate new city-ZIP code combinations

+For example, Austrian postal code 6971 corresponds to both "Hard" and "Fußach".
+Both combinations are stored as separate entries in the database, allowing the system to validate either city as correct for that ZIP code.

 ### Austrian Postal Codes